scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Pandas and other third-party libraries
 --------------------------------------

 Awkward Arrays are Pandas extensions, so they can be used as a :code:`Series` and :code:`DataFrame` column type.
-NumPy ufuncs on the resulting Pandas objects are correctly passed through to the Awkward Arrays (including behavioral overrides), though many special cases are missing for general use.
+NumPy ufuncs on the resulting Pandas objects are correctly passed through to the Awkward Arrays (including behavioral overrides), though general use-cases of Awkward Arrays in Pandas are largely untested.

 Rather than directly embedding complex data structures in Pandas, however, it is often more useful to translate Awkward structures into Pandas structures.
 Variable-length lists translate naturally into MultiIndex rows: